apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### Kube Proxy
 - Exists on master node + worker node.
 Set Firewall Rules.
 For example for port forwarding

+## Components

+### POD
+- There is nothing as a pod.
+You can't see any procss mamed pod, but containers actually exesits
+- Kubelet actually does not understand container, you need some logical thing as pod

+### Namespace

 ## Architecture
 ### Master Node